hannahishimwe/FakeProfileDetection/README.md

 ### Fake Profile Detector App
 - **GUI Application**: This is a simple Tkinter-based app developed to demonstrate the optimized model in action.
 It leverages my model which I uploaded to **Hugging Face's cloud** for seamless inference.
 The app allows users to upload a CSV dataset and click "Classify Dataset" to receive the classification results and evaluation metrics.
 - **Note**: The application is single-threaded, meaning it can become slow or unresponsive when handling large datasets or heavy computation.
 Users are advised to be patient, as this application is primarily for research demonstration purposes.
+Upon launching the application, users may experience delays.

 #### Dependencies for the app